 Enthusiasm and a real interest in working with animals can be just as important as academic qualifications.

-You could take a college course such as a National Certificate (NC) or Higher National Certificate (HNC) in animal care before applying for your first job.
+You could take a college course such as an NC (SCQF Levels 4-6) or HNC (SCQF Level 7) in animal care before applying for your first job.
 Entry requirements for NC courses range from no formal requirements to 5 subjects at National 4 or 5 including English, while HNC courses require 1-2 Highers or an NC.

 Previous work experience caring for animals is useful and sometimes essential.